-VA consulted the federal, state, local, tribal, and elected officials listed in Section 5.0 Public Involvement as part of an initial scoping process for this EA.
+VA consulted the federal, state, local, tribal, and elected officials listed in Section 5.0 Public Involvement as part of an initial scoping process.
 A scoping notice was also posted to the VA website and published in the St. Louis Post Dispatch on February 10 and 12, 2023.
-Additional details can be found in Section 5.0 Public Involvement.
+The Draft EA was published for a 30-day public comment period as announced by a Notice of Availability (NOA) provided to the stakeholders consulted and published in the St. Louis Post Dispatch on June 9 and 11, 2023.
+The draft EA and NOA was also posted to the VA website and hard copies made available at both JBNC and the St. Louis County Library - Cliff Cave Branch.